aodhanlutetiae/dj/sheets2.md

 will give you the number of bags a "top ten" retailer chain handed out, on AVERAGE

-Go to the bottom of Column C and in the first empty cell in the column, type:
+Go to the bottom of Column C and in the first empty cell in the column.
+Type:

 >=SUM(C2:C196)